tronort/opencv/platforms/winrt/readme.txt

 Build the OpenCV.sln for the particular platform you are targeting.
 Due to the current limitations of CMake, separate x86 and ARM projects must be generated for each platform.

+You can also target a single specific configuration
+    setup_winrt.bat "WP" "8.1" "x86"

+Or a subset of configurations
+    setup_winrt.bat "WP,WS" "8.1" "x86"

 To display the command line options for setup_winrt.bat
 	setup_winrt.bat -h